robang74/roberto-a-foglietta/README.md

 ## Warp meme

 [**`EN`**] Sun Tzu in **The Art of War** is written that the aim of the war is not winning but creating the conditions for a long lasting peace and at the beginning of that essay, he also wrote that "*The supreme art of war is to subdue the enemy without fighting.*" which clearly states that is not by violence which can achieved the best.
-Joseph Joubert quote reports almost an indentical concept "*The aim of argument should not be victory, but progress*".
+Joseph Joubert quote reports almost an identical concept "*The aim of argument should not be victory, but progress*".

 [**`IT`**] Sun Tzu ne **L'Arte della Guerra** è scritto che lo scopo della guerra non è vincere, ma creare le condizioni per una pace duratura e, all'inizio di quel saggio, scrisse anche che “*L'arte suprema della guerra è sottomettere il nemico senza combattere*”, affermando chiaramente che non è con la violenza che si può ottenere il meglio.
 La citazione di Joseph Joubert riporta un concetto quasi identico: “Lo scopo dell'argomentazione non deve essere la vittoria, ma il progresso”.